Welcome to Year R - Hazel Class

 Please browse our class page to see photos of our learning and to learn more about how you can help your child at home.

-During the second half of spring term our topic in Year R will be Space: Out of this World!
+During the first half of the summer term our topic in Year R will be: Let it grow!

-In the spring term we will be busy learning to read.
+In the summer term we will be busy practising our reading.
 In our daily phonics sessions we learn about letters and the sounds they make.
 We then blend them together to read words.
-We also learn our key words and would like all children to have 40 key words by the end of the spring term.
+We also learn our key words and would like all children to have at least 45 key words by the end of the summer term.
 To achieve this we ask that you read with your child for ten minutes each day and listen to them read their key words.
 If your child reads 5 or more times a week they will be entered into our school reading raffle where they could win a book!